apify/apify-docs/docs/actors/development/testing_and_maintenance.md

 1. [Prepare 1-5 separate testing tasks for your actor](#set-up-tasks-you-will-test).
 2. [Set up a task from the Actor Testing actor](#set-up-a-task-from-the-actor-testing-actor).
 3. Run the test task until all tests succeed (a few times).
-4. Schedule the test to run at the frequency of your choice (recommended daily) and choose a communication channel receiving info about it ([Slack](https://apify.com/katerinahronik/slack-message) option or [email](https://apify.com/apify/send-mail)).
+4. Schedule the test to run at the frequency of your choice (recommended daily) and choose a communication channel receiving info about it ([Slack](https://apify.com/katerinahronik/slack-message) or [email](https://apify.com/apify/send-mail)).
 5. Ensure you review and fix any issues on a weekly basis.

 ## Set up tasks you will test